I'm Kicking Off My Thirties With A Ride On The Wild Side

 I’ve never been described as the thrill-seeking, adventurous type; stability and security are two of my most important core values.
 It wouldn’t be a reach to say that my aversion to doing things outside my comfort zone is a trauma reaction to the period of uncertainty that has been my twenties.
 My quarter-life crisis has been an extended one, marked by ups and downs that had me grasping at straws for some semblance of normalcy.
 Between job-hunting, burnout, breakups, breakdowns, and the ongoing pandemic, after survival, my number one goal has always been achieving some sort of base-level calm.
 It wasn’t until I turned 29 that I realized that all that calm wasn’t really…fun.
 Sure, I felt more stable, but I wasn't doing anything exciting or new.
 My life had devolved into an endless cycle of work, bottomless brunch, and Netflix binges — safe, but a little stale — and I needed to do something to get my groove back before I hit 30.

 When motorsports company Polaris reached out to me with an invitation to take one of their popular vehicles out on a spin, I felt a rush of excitement (and, admittedly, a wave of nausea) and immediately headed out to California to meet the team and learn more.
 In Laguna Beach, I was introduced to the team, led by VP Chris “Sarge” Sergeant, who gave us the rundown on what Polaris and Slingshot were all about.
-If you live in a big city, there’s a good chance that you might have seen a Slingshot zooming down the highway beside you before; they’re three-wheeled motorcycles that look like flashy sports cars that could also turn into Transformers, and apparently, everyone between the ages of 18 to 80 are driving them.
+If you live in a big city, there’s a good chance that you might have seen a Slingshot zooming down the highway beside you before; they’re three-wheeled autocycles that look like flashy sports cars that could also turn into Transformers, and apparently, everyone between the ages of 18 to 80 are driving them.
 And I mean everyone.

 Advertisement